Kyushu with Teenagers Itinerary: A Family Travel Plan for Active Older Kids (2026)

 • Money: small daily allowance for snacks/souvenirs

-• Early/late split: teens prefer late mornings; shift schedule 1-2 hours later than kid trips
+• Early/late split: teens prefer late mornings; shift the schedule 1-2 hours later than kid trips

 • Photo time: build in 30 min at scenic spots specifically for photos